bikarnap/user-login-enabled-TODO-app/README.md

 ##### `npm start`
 The server will start listening on port 3002.
 ```
-_Note: Make sure that the port 3002 is not being used by other services_.
+Note: Make sure that the port 3002 is not being used by other services.
 ```

 ## Start the frontend